prajeeshag/flexpart/documentation/docs/configuration.md

 Each property can also be printed out as an average instead of an instantaneous value.
 For example, if one makes internal time steps of 600 seconds each, and writes properties to files every hour, the outputted value will be the average of the 6 previous values of the particle of the past hour.
 Note that this comes with an additional computational cost.

+If the particle output is switched on (IPOUT=1), terminated particles are kept in the simulation, but values associated with them are set to`NaN' instead of being overwritten by newly released particles in the NetCDF output.
+This comes with no additional computational cost, but it may need more memory than when running without the particle output option switched on.
+As some applications might use a large number of short-lived particles during a longer simulation, the behaviour of overwriting terminated particles can be restored by removing \texttt{ipout.eq.0} from the \texttt{get\_newpart\_index} subroutine, located in the \texttt{particle\_mod.f90}.
 <br/>

 ### <a name="reagents"></a>REAGENTS